NoahMeissner/Segmentation_Automation/README.md

 - **Elimination of Redundancy:** Our approach guarantees that the same image is never segmented twice, preventing duplication and ensuring an efficient workflow.
 - **Local Deep Learning Integration:** The locally stored deep learning model simplifies future object identifications, contributing to a seamless and efficient process.
 - **High-Quality Shipments:** The result of our meticulous process is impeccable shipments that consistently meet the highest quality standards.
+- **Dynamically Sample Products:** Painlessly generate new input for the model if it hasn't seen the object before.
 - **Transparent Analysis and Communication:** We maintain a commitment to transparency by providing users with insights into our processes, ensuring you have a clear understanding of the technology and its applications.

 ### <span style="color:blue">Acknowledgments</span>